materials-discovery/Tutorials/aristotle_howto.md

 note on unix the folder separator is a forward slash (`/`) unlike in windows which is a backslash (`\`)

+## Example
-For example suppose you want to copy `somefile.in` in your home folder in windows to a folder called ProjectX on Aristotle:
+Suppose you want to copy `somefile.in` in your home folder in windows to a folder called ProjectX on Aristotle:

 `scp -r C:\Users\username\somefile.in  <ucl-user>@aristotle.rc.ucl.ac.uk:/home/<ucl-user>/ProjectX/`

 Note that `/home/<ucl-user>` is your home user folder on Aristotle (and in, practically, all unix systems) to copy the file back from Aristotle to your PC, just reverse, like so:

-`scp -r C:\Users\username\somefile.in  <ucl-user>@aristotle.rc.ucl.ac.uk:/home/<ucl-user>/ProjectX/`
+`scp -r <ucl-user>@aristotle.rc.ucl.ac.uk:/home/<ucl-user>/ProjectX/somefile.in C:\Users\username\`
+Note: You can also download some files on materials.discovery.org to your local space and type such command to transfer the files to Aristotle

 ## Using a GUI programme